MicrosoftDocs/sdk-api/sdk-api-src/content/ws2spi/nc-ws2spi-lpwspioctl.md

-<b>CompletionRoutine</b> is a placeholder for a client supplied function.
+**CompletionRoutine** is a placeholder for a client supplied function.
 The <i>dwError</i> specifies the completion status for the overlapped operation as indicated by <i>lpOverlapped</i>.
 The <i>cbTransferred</i> specifies the number of bytes returned.
 Currently, there are no flag values defined and <i>dwFlags</i> will be zero.
 This function does not return a value.

 Returning from this function allows invocation of another pending completion routine for this socket.
 The completion routines can be called in any order, though not necessarily in the same order that the overlapped operations are completed.